section-engineering-education/engineering-education/content/articles/how-to-build-a-ussd-application-with-django/index.md

 - [Creating the USSD menus](#view-function-to-create-ussd-menus)
 - [Testing the USSD application](#testing-out-the-ussd-application)

-## Introduction
+Without futher ado, let us get started.

 According to [wikipedia](https://en.wikipedia.org/wiki/Unstructured_Supplementary_Service_Data), USSD stands for Unstructured Supplementary Service Data.
 It is a communications protocol used by GSM cellular telephones to communicate with the mobile network operator's computers.
 The computer's response is sent back to the phone, generally in a basic format that can easily be seen on the phone display.

-I will be using a [CoinGecko's](https://www.coingecko.com/en) official Python [SDK](https://github.com/man-c/pycoingecko) to fetch the price of the cryptocurrencies, for the exchange rate functionality, I will be using [Openexchangerate's](https://openexchangerates.org/api/latest.json) API, and to build out the USSD menus, I will be using [africastalking](https://developers.africastalking.com/)
+I will be using a [CoinGecko's](https://www.coingecko.com/en) official Python [SDK](https://github.com/man-c/pycoingecko) to fetch the price of the cryptocurrencies, and for the exchange rate functionality, I will be using [Openexchangerate's](https://openexchangerates.org/api/latest.json) API.

 Before I start writing code, I am going to install some libraries like requests (for making HTTP requests), python-dotenv(for handling .env files), and pycoingecko (The SDK I talked about above).
 So I will run `pip install requests python-dotenv pycoingecko` to install these libraries.